-2 WARNING This symbol shows that this appliance used a flammable refrigerant.
-If refrigerant is leaked and exposed to an external ignition source, there risk of fire.
-CAUTION This symbol shows that the operation manual should be read carefully.
-4 CAUTION This symbol shows that a service personnel should be handling this equipment with reference to the installation manual.
-This symbol shows that informat manual or installation manual.
-CAUTION This symbol shows that information is available such as the operating manual or installation manual.
+WARNING This symbol shows that this appliance used a flammable refrigerant.
+If the refrigerant is leaked and exposed to an external ignition source, there is a risk of fire.
+CAUTION This symbol shows that the operation manual should be read carefully. Æ CAUTION AUTION This symbol shows that a service personnel should be handling this equipment with reference to the installation manual.
+CAUTIONThis symbol shows that information is available such as the op manual or installation manual.
+This symbol shows that information is available such as the operating manual or installation manual.

-⚠ WARNINGS (for using R290/R32 refrigerant only)

-1. Transport of equipment containing flammable refrigerants

-See transport regulations

-2. Marking of equipment using signs
+WARNINGS (for using R290/R32 refrigerant only) 1.
+Transport of equipment containing flammable refrigerants See transport regulations 2.
+Marking of equipment using signs

-See local regulations

-3. Disposal of equipment using flammable refrigerants

-See national regulations.

-4. Storage of equipment/appliances

-The storage of equipment should be in accordance with the manufacturer's instructions.

-5. Storage of packed (unsold) equipment

-Storage package protection should be constructed so that mechanical damage to the equipment inside the package will not cause a leak of the refrigerant charge.
+- See local regulations 3.
+Disposal of equipment using flammable refrigerants See national regulations. - 4.
+Storage of equipment/appliances The storage of equipment should be in accordance with the manufacturer's instructions. - 5.
+Storage of packed (unsold) equipment Storage package protection should be constructed so that mechanical damage to the equipment inside the package will not cause a leak of the refrigerant charge.
 The maximum number of pieces of equipment permitted to be stored together will be determined by local regulations.